Policies and Reports

 content we will create; how we will make our content accessible; and how we will support other organisations and communities to develop their own collections.

 |Collection Development Policy||The Collection Development Policy was developed following community consultation that took place in 2014.
 It responds to the message for the Library to collect as comprehensively as possible a range of resources that documented the Territory’s history, environment and the lives of those who called it home.|

 |Celebrating 30 Years of the Northern Territory Library||To celebrate the 30th anniversary of the Northern Territory Library this publication was produced that features thirty of our most treasured collection items.|

 |Copyright and Northern Territory Library Content||How to copy and re-use content from the Northern Territory Library Collections|

 |Copyright - Information Guide for Library Users||Copyright information developed by the National and State Libraries of Australasia (NSLA) as an information guide for library users about copyright in library collections.|

-The annual report of the Department of Tourism and Culture provides a record of the department’s achievements for the previous financial year.
+The annual report of the Department of Tourism, Sport and Culture provides a record of the department’s achievements for the previous financial year.
 Each report provides information to many target audiences about the department’s activities and achievements, including those of the Northern Territory Library.